OrPerets/VisionLLM/MAINTENANCE_PAGE_PLAN_AGILE.md

 ### Tasks
 - [ ] Create `/maintenance` Next.js route guarded for admins only.
-- [ ] Embed existing chat component with a special system prompt: *"You are a product-spec assistant…"*
+- [ ] Embed existing chat component with a system prompt detailing full instructions:

+    *"You are an AI development agent.
+When the CEO describes a feature, ask clarifying questions until requirements are actionable and reply `CONFIRMED`.
+After confirmation, draft an implementation plan and invoke a coding service (e.g., Codex) to implement the feature.
+Run `pytest` and `npm test`, commit to a non-`main` branch, push, and open a pull request."*
 - [ ] Display "Generate Plan" button, enabled only after the assistant replies `CONFIRMED`.
 - [ ] Add backend router `POST /api/maintenance/stream` for requirement collection.